Mercury Falling: Reception

-Mercury Falling was released on 26 February 1996.
-It reached number four in Sting's native UK and number 5 in the US, becoming his fifth straight studio album to make the top 5 in both countries.
+Mercury Falling was released in March 1996.
+It reached number four in Sting's native UK and number five in the US, becoming his fifth straight studio album to make the top 5 in both countries.
 The album also achieved top ten placements in 16 other countries in addition to the European Albums Chart (where it topped the chart).

 "Let Your Soul Be Your Pilot" was released as the album's first single on 19 February 1996.
 It became a top 20 hit in the UK, peaking at number 15, but stalled at number 86 in the US.
 It did, however, reach number 3 on the Billboard Adult Alternative Airplay chart.
 The single was most successful in Canada, where it peaked at number 7.
 "You Still Touch Me", the album's second single, reached number 27 in the UK.
 In the US, it was more successful than its predecessor, peaking at number 60.
 The song matched the previous single's chart placement in Canada, giving Sting yet another number 7 hit.
 A remixed version of "I Was Brought to My Senses", done by Steve Lipson, served at the album's third single.
 It barely missed the top 30 in the UK and failed to chart in the US.
 "I'm So Happy I Can't Stop Crying" was the album's final single.
 Toby Keith released a cover of the song as a single from his album Dream Walkin', Sting guested on the track which gave him his only country hit.